deepanshs/mrsimulator/docs/index.rst

 Welcome to mrsimulator's documentation!
 =======================================

-The package ``mrsimulator`` is a collection of methods and tools for simulating nuclear magnetic resonance (NMR) line-shapes.
-Because the bulk of the code is written in C and eventually wrapped in python, ``mrsimulator`` is a fast NMR line-shape simulation library, harnessing both the speed of C and the advantages of Python programming language.
+``mrsimulator`` is a library package with methods and tools for fast simulation of solid-state nuclear magnetic resonance (NMR) line-shapes.
+The library contains routines written in C which are wrapped and made available in python.

-The package is currently in development.
-We currently support simulation of NMR line-shapes from uncoupled spin :math:`I=\frac{1}{2}` nucleus under static, magic angle spinning (MAS), and variable angle spinning (VSA) conditions.
+The package is currently under development.
+At present, `mrsimulator` features simulation of one-dimensional NMR line-shape of uncoupled spin :math:`I=\frac{1}{2}` isotopes for the following scenarios --

+- At arbitrary macroscopic magnetic flux density,
+- Magic angle spinning (MAS) at arbitrary spin rate,
+- Variable angle spinning (VAS) at arbitrary angle and spin rates,
+- Static line-shape.

 .. toctree::
    :maxdepth: 2